 27. What makes a good client to you?

-Clients who are communicative and make you feel valued through good pay, words of affirmation, and/or mentorship.
+Clients who are communicative and make you feel valued through good pay, clear feedback, and/or mentorship.

 28. How do you handle clients asking for more work without paying you more? (i.e. extra revisions, extra research, etc.)